 See Section 3 of the guide for formatting requirements.
 To assist with the requirements, the following resources are available:

-New reports available in the Library are listed at the bottom of this page; they may serve as examples for students.
+New reports available in the Library may serve as examples for students.
 Keep in mind that formatting changes over time, and some volumes may have been embargoed for a year or longer before being available in the Library.

 In addition to the requirements above, there are some suggested formatting guidelines and tools to help as students prepare their documents.
 See the links below for formatting suggestions and aids.